MathieuMorel62/holbertonschool-interview/README.md

 33. [**Substring**](https://github.com/MathieuMorel62/holbertonschool-interview/tree/main/substring): The **Substring** project involves creating a function in Python to find all possible substrings containing a list of words in a given string.
 This project focuses on the manipulation of strings and the implementation of efficient algorithms.
 The main objective is to provide a robust implementation that finds all possible substrings containing a list of words in a given string.

+34. [**Prime Game**](https://github.com/MathieuMorel62/holbertonschool-interview/tree/main/primegame): The project prime game implements a strategy game based on prime numbers.
+Two players, Maria and Ben, compete in several rounds.
+In each round, the player who can choose a prime number wins.
+The script determines the overall winner by counting each player's victories over a specified series of rounds.
+It uses the Sieve of Eratosthenes algorithm to generate prime numbers up to a given maximum.

 ------------------

 ## Contact